 As of February 2015 the California State Legislature was considering changes to the Ellis Act that could significantly restrict the rights of landlords to use it to evict tenants.
 It is important that you speak to a lawyer who keeps you up to date on all the changes to this law on the local and state level.
-For a free 20-minute consultation to discuss your situation, call 415-956-6488 now.
+Call 415-956-6488 now for your initial consultation.

 Information For Landlords And Tenants In The Bay Area

 There are several important aspects to Ellis Act evictions that both landlords and tenants should keep in mind:

 - Landlords must serve Ellis Act notices on all tenants in a residential property.
 This means that landlords cannot initiate Ellis Act evictions on just one or two tenants (for example, just those who reside in units desired vacant).